htvsourcecode/htv/README.md

 # HTV

-Implementation of "Neural Topic Models forHierarchical Topic Detection and Visualization"
+Implementation of "Neural Topic Models for Hierarchical Topic Detection and Visualization"

 ## Denendency
 * Numpy